cozcore07/travel-agency-platform/readme.md

 Portfolio: your-portfolio-link.com

 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed for demo and development purposes.
+Contact us for full licensing and production deployment options.